ItzCyzmiX/Simple-Lua-Games-And-Utils/README.md

 ## Tic Tac Toe

-A recreation of the classic tic tac toe game, there is only support for Ai vs Player for now, but i will add the ability to have 2 players or more!
+A recreation of the classic tic tac toe game, with support for Ai vs Player and 2 players!, could add more players!

 ## Rock Paper Scissors